SWIFT transfer? Njet! How does it feel to be on the sidelines of the global economy?

 However, there is no denying that SWIFT has not yet had a globally significant alternative.
 The cutoff of Russian banks from the SWIFT network, or rather its consequences, brings to mind the upcoming massive change that is about to affect this communication standard: the introduction of the ISO 20022 standard and a new SWIFT cross-border transfer format, MX.

-The changes came into effect in March 2023, with the termination date for the old SWIFT standard set for 2025.
+The changes will have come into effect in late 2022, with the termination date for the old SWIFT standard set for 2025.
 Despite appearances, a three-year transition period is not a long time.
 Preparing legacy systems for ISO 20022 messages requires redefining the entire banking IT infrastructure.

 Will latecomers be self-excluded from SWIFT?

 The exclusion of the world’s eleventh largest economy, which supplies one-sixth of the world’s raw materials, from the SWIFT system is an unprecedented event since the beginning of trade globalization.
 Western experts estimate that the disconnection from SWIFT could reduce Russia’s GDP by 7%.
-For many banks around the world, this could also be a demonstration of the consequences that entities will face that fail to adapt their IT infrastructure in time or ensure an MT/MX message converter.
+For many banks around the world, this could also be a demonstration of the consequences that entities that fail to adapt their IT infrastructure in time or ensure an MT/MX message converter will face.

 ISO 20022 is an applicable industry standard and banks are required to comply with it.
 However, we also see it as a huge opportunity for all kinds of financial institutions.
 Implementation works related to the new standard can be used as a catalyst to strategically leverage the benefits it brings and to create added value.
-Learn more about the opportunities of ISO 20022 from our blog.
 If you need experienced engineers or require consulting support, feel free to contact us.